motdotla/writings/articles/notions.md

 Service to manage your various 2 part auth emergency security codes.

 A "Steve Jobs" microwave.
 A really simple, small size microwave perfect for apartments.
 Just one button.
 On and off.
 Microwaves have far too many buttons.
 Do it as a Kickstarter.

+Chrome extension on top of Instagram.
+It would go on top of tags in pictures, tagged to clothing.
+Then it'd affiliate link to that product.